 Keeping health insurance costs down without cutting employees health benefits is a very common request from business leaders

-With the costs of employer-funded health insurance rising at double digit rates year over year, employers are shifting some costs on to employees or exploring caps.
-While expenses are rising very rapidly and having an effect on your bottom line, the “sleeping” costs of plan abuse are often overlooked by employers.
+With the costs of employer-funded health insurance rising at double-digit rates year over year, employers are exploring caps or shifting some costs on to employees.
+While rising expenses are having an effect on your bottom line, the “sleeping” costs of plan abuse are often overlooked by employers.

 According to a report by the Canadian Health Care Anti-fraud association, fraudulent billing activity translates to between $1.2 and $6 Billion dollars on private health care plans each year.
-To a great extent, people get away with it because some plans design allow its members to get away it.
-While having investigation of health claims may first appear to be a good idea, one must consider that forensic accountants are not medical billing experts and a typical healthcare transaction doesn’t leave that many traces in the first place.
+To a great extent, people get away with it simply because plan designs allow for it.
+Although initiating an investigation of health claims may at first appear to be a good idea, one must consider that forensic accountants are not medical billing experts and a typical healthcare transaction often doesn’t leave many traces in its track.

 Fraud vs Abuse

 The temptation of getting something for free is enticing.
-Excluding outright criminal activities that are designed to defraud your benefits plan, it is quite common to find employees at every organization who are willing to test the limits of their plan for personal gain.
+Excluding outright criminal activities that are designed to defraud your benefits plan, it is quite common to find employees who are willing to test the limits of their plan for personal gain.

 Benefits plans can be exploited in a number of ways.
-Fraud can be generally defined as the intentional use of deception for personal gain at the expense of the benefit plan.
-A situation may be defined as fraud when a plan member knowingly submits false information on a claim with an intent of personal financial gain.
+Fraud can generally be defined as the intentional use of deception for personal gain at the expense of the benefit plan.
+A situation may be defined as fraudulent, if a plan member knowingly submits false information on a claim with an intent of personal financial gain.
 Whereas abuse involves excessive use of the coverage under the benefit plan.

 A scenario of plan abuse may include circumstances where a plan member seeks unnecessary treatment at the expense of the benefits plan.
 Whether claims are submitted manually or electronically, most if not all fraud prevention measures rely on computerized algorithms to detect potential fraudulent claims.
-But therein lies a flaw in the system – these measures, as important as they are, are designed to capture fraudulent claims as opposed to preventing it from happening in the first place.
-Considering the incentives for abuse, there are several ways an employer can take to align reduce an employee’s lure to abusing the benefits plan in the first place.
+But therein lies a flaw in the system – these measures, as important as they are, are designed to capture fraudulent claims as opposed to preventing them from happening in the first place.
+Considering the incentives for abuse, there are several ways an employer can reduce an employee’s temptation to abuse the benefits plan in the first place.

 2. Consider Plan Design

 If your plan allows unlimited physiotherapy, then you become vulnerable to being exploited.
-A carefully designed plan can combine a number of techniques to control abuse and in turn reduce fraud.
+A carefully designed plan can combine a number of techniques to control abuse and, in turn, reduce fraud.
 Consider paramedical benefits; services commonly included in most plans as an extended health benefit.
 Beneplan administers paramedical on a pre-approved basis before any procedure is completed.
 This gives you a tighter grip on costs without sacrificing the care your employees depend on.
-By adding a simple layer of pre-authorization reduces the incentives for plan abuse.
+Adding a simple layer of pre-authorization reduces the potential for plan abuse.